-Students who want to park in the JVHS parking lot, may obtain a permit by providing proof of valid driver's license and insurance listing the student's name as the insured and completing the application.
-Students found sharing or using another student's parking permit will lose parking privileges and are subject to additional consequences.
-Replacement parking permit is \$5.00.
-Parking permit applications are available in the Athletics and Activities
+Students who wish to park in the JVHS parking lot may obtain a permit by providing proof of a valid driver's license and insurance that lists the student as the insured, along with a completed application.
+Students who are found sharing or using another student's parking permit may lose their parking privileges and receive follow-up from school staff.
+A replacement parking permit costs \$5.00.
+Applications are available in the Athletics and Activities office.